 - Recycle: Recycle as much of the trash you collect as possible.

-- ICE: Ensure you have emergency contacts for each volunteer.
+- ICE: Ensure you have "in case of emergency" (ICE) contacts for each volunteer.

 Stream clean-ups offer a great starting point for local partnerships.
 Companies in your community may encourage their employees to volunteer for local projects.
 Look to local stores not only for cash donations to support your efforts but also material donations (gloves, bags, safety vests) and maybe even employee volunteers.